woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

    Some things to note about the process:

    * The ``execute`` method will be called when the WPS request is processed by GeoServer.
 The method takes two parameters of type ``Geometry``: a polygon to be split and the line doing the splitting.
-   * The ``polygonize`` class is not public because it is internal to the process and need not be exposed.
+   * The ``polygonize`` method is not public because it is internal to the process and need not be exposed.
    * The process will be given a namespace (prefix) of "custom".
    * The full name of the process will be **custom:splitPolygon**.

 #.
-The code contains all of the mechanics necessary to perform the operation, but we can improve the usability and interactivity with GeoServer by adding *annotations*.
+The code contains all of the mechanics necessary to perform the process.
+The next step is to use *annotations* to describe this process for publication.
 These will contain descriptions of the process and its inputs and outputs, which will be exposed via the WPS DescribeProcess and GetCapabilites requests.
 Add the following content right above the definition of the ``splitPolygon`` class:

    .. code-block:: java